ggoahead/bc7215-home/README.md

 ## Pairing

 Long-press the FLASH button (GPIO0, ≥2s) to (re-)enter pairing.
-Point the real remote at the receiver, set it to Cooling/25°C, press any button.
+Point the real remote at the receiver, set it to Cooling/25°C, press the fan speed button.
 LED blinks fast during pairing, goes dark on success.
 Pairing data persists in flash (ESPHome preferences) across reboots and OTA updates.